 I certainly was not alone in being one of the people that Star Wars touched.
 In fact, there seemed to be so many fans that Lucasfilm spent over a decade trying to generate money off of them.
 Even aside from the mechandisibles spun off from the original trilogy, Lucasfilm put out endless series of sequel adventures, books devoted to even minor background characters, warehouses of toys, books of artwork, soundtracks to books, computer games and just about every form of merchandising that could be conceived.
 By the time the prequel trilogy arrived, fans of the original were less those who had discovered and been enthused by something than they were an identifiable marketing niche.
 What did not help the studio any was the universal disappointment of the prequels – George Lucas’s mishandling of the characters, the CGI overkill and crimes against humanity such as Jar-Jar Binks.
 There was even an entire documentary The People vs. George Lucas (2011) devoted to the fan reaction.
 By the end of this, George Lucas felt less like someone with an uncanny figure on the pulse of his generation than someone who had stumbled onto a hit and spent the rest of their career milking it.

 It seemed an act of resignation on George Lucas’s part when he sold the rights to Star Wars to Disney in 2012.
 It was a surrender by someone who failed to understand why he had missed the boat second time around, of someone who had become so surrounded by his own empire in seclusion on Skywalker Ranch that he was out of touch with the people on the end user side of it.
 The sale seemed made by someone getting old (Lucas hits 71 this year) who didn’t want the weight of what he had created heaped back on shoulders again – only for Lucas to then suffer the indignity of Disney deciding they didn’t want his involvement on the new films.
-Disney proceeded to hype their new Star Wars series into a massive campaign that includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year – up next was Rogue One (2016) set just prior to the events of the original and this is to be followed by Solo: A Star Wars Story (2018).
-Directly followwing on from this is Star Wars Episode VIII: The Last Jedi (2017).
+Disney proceeded to hype their new Star Wars series into a massive campaign that includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year – up next was Rogue One (2016) set just prior to the events of the original, followed by Solo: A Star Wars Story (2018), plus the tv series’ The Mandalorian (2019- ), Andor (2022- ), The Book of Boba Fett (2022- ) and Obi-wan Kenobi (2022- ).
+Directly following on from this was Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).

 So turning to Star Wars Episode VII: The Force Awakens, how does it stack up?